-Rent a pontoon for the day at Geist or Morse marinas.
-Dogs are allowed on the boats!
+Rent a pontoon for the day at a local marina.
+Dogs are allowed on most boats!
 You can buy a dog life jacket to be safe.
 My dog even went tubing behind the boat.
 He’s an adventurer 🙂

 Pedal Boat on the Canal

 Go Shopping at Lowe’s

 Doing home renovations?
 Spending a lot of time at hardware stores?
 Bring your pal with you.
 Dogs are welcome to tag along at Lowe’s as they’re all concrete floors and there’s no food for sale.
 They can sit in the cart or walk beside you as long as they stay on a leash.